-First, the good news: Workplace injuries in Canada are decreasing.
+First, the good news: Workplace injuries in Canada are decreasing (PDF).
 Next, the better news: You can help reduce that number even more.

 If you’re looking for ways to make your business the safest it has ever been, we’re here to help.
 With these tips and safety giveaway ideas, you can encourage employees to make safety a top priority.

 According to the Institute for Work & Health, one in five employees receives safety training.

 That leaves a lot of room for improvement.